Skip to content

 #MockGo for iOS

 MockGo is a desktop app (Mac/Windows) that changes your iPhone GPS location without jailbreaking.
 Connect your iPhone via USB, pick a destination on MockGo’s map, and tap Move Here.
-In our testing, Bumble updated to the new city within about 30 seconds of the location change.
+In our testing, Bumble updated to the new city shortly after the location change.

 Steps to use MockGo: